 If Princess Elisa is to win the war, she must learn to embrace people and teach love in a world dominated by hate.

 This prequel and sequel to “The End of the Magical Kingdom” marks the end of the author’s princess war novel quadrilogy.
 Just as in fairy tales, Book 4: “The Twin Flame” ends with a hard-earned Happily Ever After, but not before a few plot twists, dark comedy episodes, and a bevy of psychological traumas.

 “The End of the Magical Kingdom” is classic L.M.
 Warren – sarcastic, shocking, funny, and emotionally wrenching, but always with a life lesson.
 A book that you must experience to believe!

 The final book includes 3 mini-books that will finish The End of the Magical Kingdom series and find the elusive “Happily Ever After” that fans have been eagerly waiting.

 Although “The End of the Magical Kingdom 4: The Twin Flame” is not an age-restricted book, the story contains adult content, horrific scenes of sadism and violence that may trigger traumatic memories in some readers.
 Discretion is advised for readers under the age of 17.

 Special Thanks to the Artists Who Helped Create The End of the Magical Kingdom’s Cast: Sebastian Sabo, Dahnell, Antonio and Benjamin Davi

-For an in-depth character and plot preview, visit http://TheMagicalKingdom.com.
+For an in-depth character and plot preview, as well as a book link page, visit http://TheMagicalKingdom.com.